JFrdrkssn/llama-be/README.md

 <br/>

 1. Clone [this repository](https://github.com/JFrdrkssn/llama-be).
-2. Open your IDE (GitPod is recommended, since URL paths for development environment in settings.py are configured to work with GitPod URLs.
-You have to change these if you're not using GitPod) and connect to your repo, then enter this command in the terminal:
+2. In your IDE, connect to your repo, then enter this command in the terminal:

         pip install -r requirements.txt